DEI for Lawyers: Risk, Reputation, and Professional Survival

 DEI for Lawyers: Risk, Reputation, and Professional Survival delivers a clear, practice-driven framework for understanding how unconscious bias, privilege, and intersectionality can shape everyday legal realities— from hiring and mentorship to performance feedback, client communication, credibility assessments, and advocacy.

-This seminar is grounded in real-world professional context, drawing on history, ethics, and lived experience to help participants sharpen their judgment, strengthen working relationships, and navigate complex conversations with clarity and confidence.
+This seminar is grounded in real-world professional context, drawing on history, ethics, and practical experience to help participants sharpen their judgment, strengthen working relationships, and navigate complex conversations with clarity and confidence.

 Designed intentionally in a lawyer-to-lawyer format, the program supports thoughtful dialogue, respects diverse viewpoints, and equips participants with practical strategies aligned with professional obligations in both Canada and the United States.